 Children throughout the ages have enjoyed dressing up in costumes and engaging in dramatic roleplaying.
 The creative process of trying on different hats - literally and figuratively - helps children develop storytelling and benefit them cognitively, physically, socially and emotionally.

-And perhaps most importantly, dressing up is always fun for children (and parents) to watch.
+And perhaps most importantly, kids dress up play is always fun for children (and parents) to watch.

-Here are 10 developmental benefits of dress up play for kids.
+Here are 10 developmental benefits of kids dress up play.

 Brain Building

 It’s hard not to smile when you witness your child mimic your behavior or words.
 These are their first forays into “acting”.
-Dress-up engages a child’s brain and memory and dramatic play requires kids to remember what they’ve seen or heard.
+Kids dress up play engages a child’s brain and memory and dramatic play requires kids to remember what they’ve seen or heard.

 Vocabulary Building